 In 2018, Robert Cherry, a wildlife biologist at Blue Ridge Parkway, used his grant to study native bat species and to learn how to best handle and protect this vital member of the park’s ecosystem.

-And this year, a staff person at Crater Lake National Park will travel to their sister park, Slovenia’s Triglav National Park, to learn about aquatic ecology.
+And in 2019, a staff person at Crater Lake National Park will travel to their sister park, Slovenia’s Triglav National Park, to learn about aquatic ecology.

 Preparing for Emergencies